stoikheia/OpenMPICCXcodePluginForXcode4/README.md

     ```

     If path is not same to above, you should edit the .xcspec file of this project.
+	(This example is for OpenMPICCXcodePluginForXcode4.
+If you want to use OpenMPICCXcodePluginForXcode5, you should change 4.2 to 5.1 below.)

     ```
     $vi OpenMPICC\ 4.2.xcplugin/Contents/Resources/OpenMPICC\ 4.2.xcspec
     ```

     Edit to path of line 33 to same as your environment.

     ```
     33    ExecPath = "/opt/local/bin/openmpicc";
+    ```

+    e.g. homebrew path

+    ```
+    33    ExecPath = "/usr/local/bin/mpicc";
     ```

 3. Copy the plugin to Plug-ins directory.
 Plug-ins directory is a subfolder of Xcode Application Package.